Elsie Sunderland

-Elsie M. Sunderland is a Canadian toxicologist and environmental scientist and the Gordon McKay Professor of Environmental Chemistry at Harvard University.
+Elsie M. Sunderland is a Canadian toxicologist, environmental scientist and the Gordon McKay Professor of Environmental Chemistry at Harvard University.
 She studies processes through which human activities increase and modify pollutants in natural ecosystems and living systems.

 Research

 Sunderland's research attempts to trace how the introduction of synthetic chemical compounds into the natural environment affects the global environment and food supplies of animals and people.
-Sunderland refers to the accelerating use of anthropogenic chemicals as civilization’s "global chemical experiment” that is affecting all continents and life on Earth.
+Sunderland refers to the accelerating use of anthropogenic chemicals as civilization's "global chemical experiment" that is affecting all continents and life on Earth.
 Her research seeks to track and quantify where these compounds go in the environment, and how they make their way into the tissues of wildlife and humans.

 The Global Chemical Experiment

 Sunderland and her research group at Harvard seek to model and quantify how human actions affect natural habitats and human food supplies, such as fish.
 The group develops mathematical models and conducts laboratory measurements of physical samples collected from ecosystems in order to develop mechanistic understanding that can inform policy and the public.
-These efforts seek to quantify and understand the “fate and transport” of natural and synthetic compounds.
+These efforts seek to quantify and understand the "fate and transport" of natural and synthetic compounds.

 Sunderland's research seeks to trace the impact of introducing novel exogenous compounds on natural ecosystems.
 These compounds are more and more prevalent in natural habitats, largely as a consequence of the fact that modern industry relies on a growing range of chemical compounds, including heavy metals such as lead (Pb), copper (Cu), zinc (Zn).
 Further, chemical companies such as Dow and DuPont have created almost 100,000 synthetic organic chemicals.
-While these chemicals have enabled the Green Revolution and smart materials, they also combine elements from across the periodic table into new materials that were not present throughout most of Earth’s history during which natural organisms evolved.
+While these chemicals have enabled the Green Revolution and smart materials, they also combine elements from across the periodic table into new materials that were not present throughout most of Earth's history during which natural organisms evolved.
 Modern science has limited understanding of how these new compounds behave once released into the environment.
 Many of these synthetic chemicals persist and do not break down in the natural environment.

-As described in Sunderland’s tenure talk at Harvard, the group has explored several classes of contaminants with different chemical properties, including Mercury, PFAS, and PCBs.
+As described in Sunderland's tenure talk at Harvard, the group has explored several classes of contaminants with different chemical properties, including Mercury, PFAS, and PCBs.

 Summary graphic from seminar about the global chemical experiment by Sunderland.